-This page explains the payment and renewal conditions for students who have already been awarded the renewable awards listed below.
+This page explains the payment and renewal conditions for students who have already been awarded the renewable scholarships or other awards listed below.
 These conditions apply ONLY to these awards.

 *For the Tiger and International Student Scholarships and the out-of-state University Scholarships, if you are granted in-state tuition rates, you must email scholarship AT_TOWSON within 7 days of that change.

 These awards may be used only for full-time fall and spring enrollment at TU (at least 12 units per semester).
 Winter minimester units can’t be used to meet the required full-time units.

 Your annual award amount will be evenly split into fall and spring disbursements.

 These funds cannot be applied to your non-refundable $300 enrollment fee.